 At ISE 2017, the innovation trend and push toward complete solutions continued with universal BYOD compatibility (AT-UHD-SW-510W) and the company’s foray into AV control with Velocity, which aggressively transitions facilities from wired to networked control architectures.

 In between, the company addressed the AV over IP signal distribution trend with its enterprise-level OmniStream family, which has very recently been adapted for residential markets with OmniStream R-Type.
-And Atlona shows no signs of slowing down as it plans to strengthen its range of audio, scaling and extender solutions at ISE 2018.
+And Atlona shows no signs of slowing down as it strengthened its range of audio, scaling and extender solutions at ISE 2018 and InfoComm 2018.

-The developments of the past few years have brought Atlona to where it is today – a global manufacturer that is delivering on their promise of complete enterprise-level solutions, including the All-IP Meeting Space strategy that the company will demonstrate at ISE 2018.
+The developments of the past few years have brought Atlona to where it is today – a global manufacturer that is delivering on their promise of complete enterprise-level solutions, including the All-IP Meeting Space strategy that the company demonstrated at both ISE 2018 and InfoComm 2018, as well as regional events worldwide.

 OmniStream and Velocity are part of Atlona’s All-IP Meeting Space strategy.